-77. The ESMF outlines the procedures used to ensure that ethnic groupsare consulted with and have the opportunity to participate in the planning and implementation of sub-projects, and that any negative impacts are adequately addressed.
+77. The ESMF outlines the procedures used to ensure that ethnic minorities are consulted with and have the opportunity to participate in the planning and implementation of sub-projects, and that any negative impacts are adequately addressed.
 Specifically, a participatory Social Assessment (SA) is conducted as part of the village planning processes, including an ethnic screening.
 In year 3 (2015/2016), the Project operated in 27 townships.
 Approximately 32 percent of the Project beneficiaries in that year were from ethnic groups, with over 50 ethnic groups represented.

-Table 4: Distribution of Ethnic Groupsin Cycle 3 (27 townships)
+Table 4: Distribution of Ethnic Groups in Cycle 3 (27 townships)

 Ethnic Group Percentage of HHs

 Kayin (Karen) 30%

 Mon 11%

 Rakhine (Arakanese) 10%

 Chin 8%

 Shan 7%

 Palaung 6%

 Khami (Chin, Khumi) 5%

 Sgaw (Karen, S'gaw) 3%

 Ka-Yun (Kayan; Padaung) 3%

 Kayah (Karenni) 3%

 Kadu (Kado) 1%

 Bre (Ka-Yaw; Kayaw) 1%

-Shu (PwoKayin) 1%
+Shu (Pwo Kayin) 1%

 Ganan 1%

 Pa-O (Taungthu) 1%

 Asho 1%

-Others ( Dai, Yindu, Mro, Wakim, Manu Manaw,
+Others (Dai, Yindu, Mro, Wakim, Manu Manaw,

-Miram, Mara, ShenduLakher, Oo-pu, Yinbaw,
+Miram, Mara, Shendu Lakher, Oo-pu, Yinbaw,

 Mgan, Dawai, Kaungso, Laymyo, Lisu, Khami,

 Intha, Matu, Daingnet, Mon Kayin, Khamu, Awa

 Khami, Bwe Karen, Kachin, Anu, Slone, e, Ka-yu,

-Shan Gale, Panun, Rongtu, Lushei, Kayinpyu, Anun, 2
+Shan Gale, Panun, Rongtu, Lushei, Kayinpyu, Anun,

 Ngron, Kebar, Yaw) 8%

-78. The result of participatory SA indicates that ethnic groups participate in and receive benefits from NCDDP.
-Ethnic screening is conducted with the participation of almost all village households, and no discriminatory treatment of ethnic groupshas been reported.
+78. The result of participatory SA indicates that ethnic minorities participate in and receive benefits from NCDDP.
+Ethnic screening is conducted with the participation of almost all village households, and no discriminatory treatment of ethnic minorities has been reported.

 79. The summary of the original project Operations Manual was translated into Shan language, and project posters and the Operations Manual were translated into Palaung, Hakha, and Chin languages.
-After extension of the (47 townships), the summary of the Operations Manual, Posters, Brochures and Envelope were translated into Kayah, Kayan, Sagaw and East Poe languages.
 Since diverse ethnic groups are present in project townships and many of them do not have their own writing systems, translation of all relevant project documents has been found to be challenging.
 Also, many local people are not literate in their own writing systems even where they exist (since government schools offer instruction in Burmese only), and those who are literate in ethnic writing systems tend to be literate in Burmese too.
 Properly translating project documents into ethnic languages is also found to be challenging as many ethnic languages do not have equivalent vocabularies or expressions for many of the new concepts and terminologies provided in project documents.

 80. In order to address the issue with regard to the translation of project documents into ethnic languages, the DRD is developing the guidelines on consultations and disclosure in ethnic languages.
-The guidelines will include the list of key project documents that are to be translated into local languages, theethnic groups present in the township, and local languages in use and appropriateness/feasibility of translation, based on the inputs from respective township TA and participants of safeguard consultation meetings.
-Key project documents to be translated include this ESMF, and may include the approved Village Tract Development Plans (VTDP) in addition to voluntary donation forms as well as abbreviated or full Resettlement Action Plan (RAP) in exceptional cases where RAPs are needed.
+The guidelines will include the list of key project documents that are to be translated into local languages, the ethnic minorities present in the township, and local languages in use and appropriateness/ feasibility of translation, based on the inputs from respective township TA and participants of safeguard consultation meetings.
+Key project documents to be translated include this ESMF, and may include the approved Village Tract Development Plans (VTDP)7 in addition to voluntary donation forms as well as abbreviated or full Resettlement Action Plan (RAP) in exceptional cases where RAPs are needed.
 It was agreed that such lists should be developed in consultation with key stakeholders.
 DRD sought inputs from participants at the safeguard consultation meetings held for the AF and share the draft guidelines with stakeholders for further inputs.